ProfessorShroom/PlutoPoint-Installer/README.md

 Disables sleep and screen timeout if plugged into AC power during the install and then revert it once it has completed to prevent the computer going to sleep during the install which can cause issues, you also get the option to prevent sleep on AC power permanently with the "Refurb" box.

 ### Changelog

+**Update 6.0.2.0b**

+Added IP checker to check where the installer is being run from.
+Added in all of the Windows 11 registry tweaks from the old installer.
+Added OEM information, only in Romsey for now for testing.

 **Update 6.0.1.0b**